Author Guidelines

 Article templates are available in LaTeX, odt, and docx formats.
 Templates are not required for initial submission (see the Submission and formatting checklist below).

 Research articles, which present advances in scientific knowledge or understanding.
-These are typically from 3,000 to 10,000 words in length (excluding references and figure captions), and can address any aspect of seismology and earthquake science within the journal's scope (see above).
+These are typically from 3,000 to 10,000 words in length (excluding references and figure captions) and up to 10 figures, and can address any aspect of seismology and earthquake science within the journal's scope (see above).
 Authors who have long articles of over 10,000 words that cannot be shortened should contact the Executive Editor for Production ahead of submission to see if this can be accommodated.

 Reports, which contribute peer-reviewed useful information to the public sphere but may not represent a substantive advance in scientific understanding in themselves.
 Reports include: